 If commuting is approved, the state employee must reimburse the state by payroll deduction, unless exempted by statute (See G.S.
 143-341(8) i.7a).
-The agency is responsible for setting up payroll deductions through their fiscal office and OSC Best Shared Services when a driver begins commuting.
+The agency is responsible for setting up payroll deductions through their fiscal office and Office of the State Controller Best Shared Services when a driver begins commuting.
 Likewise, it is the agency's responsibility to end payroll deductions when their employees no longer commute.